RalucaNicola/JSAPI_demos/cities-globe/README.md

 // don't forget to add it to the webscene webscene.addMany([countryBoundaries, populationLayer]);
 ```
-To style the layer I still use a SimpleRenderer (all my points will look the same), but I'm going to spice up the 3D effect by lifting the points up vertically and connecting them to the original location using callouts.
+To style the layer I still use a SimpleRenderer (all my points will look the same), but I'm going to 3D-ify it a little by [lifting the points up vertically](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-PointSymbol3D.html#verticalOffset) and connecting them to the original location using [callouts](https://developers.arcgis.com/javascript/latest/api-reference/esri-symbols-callouts-LineCallout3D.html).

 The code looks like this:
 ```js